 - Layer 2: ARP requests are broadcasts

 - Layer 3: ping / traceroute

-- Layer 4: iperf3, netcat
+- Layer 4: iperf3

-Note, that the hosts (students and staff) are normal linux environments.
+Note, that the hosts are normal linux environments.
 You can run all the bash commands.
 In contrast, the routers use a special CLI.

 Use a network sniffer on the hosts and switches to check the one-way connectivity and to display VLAN tags! (tcpdump -i \$iface -vvnne "arp or icmp")